ItsDark8/Solar-AR-planets/README.md

-# AR Solar Plant Explorer
+# AR Solar Plant Game

 ## About the Project
 AR Solar Plant Explorer is an Augmented Reality (AR) application developed using Unity.